 We’re running late from Nis and Serbia.
 We were supposed to visit the even older, Hellenic ruins of Stobi, as well as the ruins of Mediana, in Serbia, but it isn’t to be.
 The traffic is slow, due to a proliferation of roadworks (mostly sponsored by the EU) even though we take an unscheduled diversion into Kosovo to avoid them.

-North Macedonia (Macedonia until February 2019) and officially the Republic of North Macedonia, gained independence in 1991.
+North Macedonia (Macedonia until February 2019), gained independence in 1991.
 It was previously a constituent state of Yugoslavia.
 The majority of the residents are ethnic Macedonians, a South Slavic people, but Albanians form a significant minority, at around 25%.
-It’s described as an ‘upper middle income’ country.
+It’s described as an ‘upper middle income’ state.

 North Macedonia is a landlocked country with mostly rugged terrain, framing a central valley formed by the Vardar river.
-The mountains are said to be scenic (this is promising) and there are three large lakes on the southern borders, bisected by the frontiers with Albania and Greece.
+The mountains are said to be scenic (this is promising), 34 peaks higher than 2,000 metres and more than 50 lakes, three of them large (in the south).

 The region has had a turbulent history, having been ruled by the Paeonians, the Macedons, the Persian Achaemenid Empire. the Romans, the Byzantine Empire, the Ottoman Empire, the Serbs and the Bulgarians before being established as a constituent state of communist Yugoslavia in 1945; so the historical sites are likely to be diverse.